JeanChristopheMorinPerso/OpenTimelineIO/docs/tutorials/time-ranges.md

 ## Overview

-A Timeline and all of the Tracks and Stacks it contains work together to place the Clips, Gaps and Transitions relative to each other in time.
+A Timeline and all the Tracks and Stacks it contains work together to place the Clips, Gaps and Transitions relative to each other in time.
 You can think of this as a 1-dimensional coordinate system.
 Simple cases of assembling Clips into a Track will lay the Clips end-to-end, but more complex cases involve